Mohamed-Parvez/configs/README.md

-This repo consists of all Configuration files
+This repo consists of all Configuration files used to exchange or transfer of files